ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 }
 ```

-To make our directive repeatable, we need to add just one line code to the existing `Configure` method.
+To enable repeatability, we need to add just one line of code `descriptor.Repeatable();` to the existing `Configure` method.

 ```csharp
 public class MyDirective